Trevor Daniel (singer)

-Trevor Daniel Neill (born September 28, 1994), is an American singer and songwriter.
-He rose to prominence with his 2018 single "Falling", which hit the charts in more than twenty countries after going viral in 2019.
-His debut studio album Nicotine was released in March 2020.
+Trevor Daniel Neill (born September 28, 1994) is an American singer and songwriter.
+He rose to prominence with his 2018 single "Falling", which entered the charts in than 20 countries after going viral in 2019.
+His debut studio album Nicotine (2020), moderately entered the Billboard 200.

 Career

 Daniel started his career uploading his music to SoundCloud.
 His 2017 single "Pretend" eventually took off after being upload by a popular YouTube channel.
 He later got a call from Internet Money's Taz Taylor and signed a joint record contract with them along Alamo and Interscope in July 2018.